bgamari/ghc-wiki-import/making-releases.md

 $ sha1sum *.tar.xz > SHA1SUMS
 $ gpg -u 'Ben Gamari <ben@well-typed.com>' --detach-sign *.tar.xz SHA1SUMS SHA256SUMS
 ```

+Be sure that your public key has been uploaded to a few well-known public keyservers.

 ## Create and upload the library documentation